 Nicola Huskie, i-confidential’s Head of Talent Acquisition, has previously written about how organisations can go about trying to meet their cyber security resourcing challenges.
 One of her key statements is, “Whether you’re looking for one person or an entire team, you want to know they’re coming from a credible, trusted source."

 i-confidential is an employee-owned company.
 We all have a personal stake in building lasting relationships with our clients.
 We therefore place a premium on hiring permanent employees and contract staff that live and breathe our company values.

 It's not just about skills and experience

 In my 11 years working as a security consultant and project manager for many of i-confidential’s clients, I have witnessed a variety of styles and approaches to delivery.
 Although ultimately clients are seeking success, I strongly believe that embracing the company’s core values helps achieve this.

-“We will cover your back” is one of our values that I’m highly committed to.
+“We will cover your back” is a phrase we often use with our clients, and it's something I’m highly committed to.
 I know both from first-hand experience, and from working alongside my colleagues, that it makes a big difference.
-We demonstrate this value through delivering high-quality work, but also by being honest with our clients.
-That’s not always easy, but sugar coating the challenge of addressing complex cyber threats only hinders our ability to overcome them.
+We demonstrate this through delivering high-quality work, but also by being honest.
+That’s not always easy, but sugar coating the challenge of addressing complex cyber threats only hinders our ability to help clients overcome them.